CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauge-controller/GaugeController.md

-The **GaugeController** in Curve Finance is responsible for managing and coordinating the distribution of rewards to liquidity providers in various liquidity pools.
+The **GaugeController** is responsible for managing and coordinating the distribution of rewards to liquidity providers in various liquidity pools.
 It *determines the allocation of CRV rewards based on the liquidity provided* by users.
 By analyzing the gauges, which are parameters that define how rewards are distributed across different pools, the GaugeController ensures a fair and balanced distribution of incentives, encouraging liquidity provision and participation in Curve's ecosystem.
-This helps to maintain the stability and efficiency of Curve's decentralized exchange.

 !!!deploy "Contract Source & Deployment"